JerrySchonenberg/PCG-2D_map/README.md

 ## Examples <div id="examples"></div>
 The directory `img` contains multiple examples of generated landscapes.
 All examples are with a resolution of 128x64, with the exception of `1024.png`, which has a resolution of 1024x1024 and illustrates that the settings must be finetuned in order to get realistic landscapes at different resolutions.
+Moreover, the directory also contains a subdirectory in which the effect of every step is illustrated with a random seed of 42.

 One example landscape (128x64) is given below:
 ![Example landscape](/img/example1.png)